shreepublic/wh-support-docs/docs/software-downloads/software-downloads.md

 # Merative software download process

-In the short term, while we create the new Merative support experience, you can download software such as iFixes, Testfixes, and maintenance releases from a shared Microsoft SharePoint folder.
+In the short term, you can download software such as iFixes, Testfixes, and maintenance releases from a shared Microsoft SharePoint folder.
 You must request access for each person in your organization who needs to download Merative software.

 ## Requesting access to the Merative software downloads folder